 Call for Nominations

 The AACP Academic Leadership Fellows Program (ALFP) is a year-long program designed to develop the nation's most promising pharmacy faculty for roles as future leaders in academic pharmacy and higher education.
 The four-session ALFP includes self-assessment, peer assessment, in-depth leadership development, team building, consideration of issues critical to academic pharmacy and higher education, interacting with national and international leaders in pharmacy and higher education, administrative competency development, and application of leadership experiences.
-Thirty (30) Fellows will be selected to participate in 2020-21 Cohort 17.
+We will be accepting nominations for Cohort 18 in spring 2021.